vasike/services_auth_keys/README.md

 INTRODUCTION
 ------------
-This module allows site users to authenticate towards a web service, using access keys as API key, token, extra key (secret key).
+This module allows site users to authenticate towards a web service, using access API keys as API key, token, extra key (secret key).
-Individual keys can be generated for each user and keys access can be controlled on a per role basis.
+Individual API keys can be generated for each user and API keys access can be controlled on a per role basis.

-An administrator can revoke all keys at once, and with the "administer users" permission, it is possible to assign keys to other users.
+An administrator can revoke all API keys at once, and with the "administer users" permission, it is possible to assign API keys to other users.

 REQUIREMENTS
 ------------